Nevada Corporation: Everything You Need to Know

-- Registered agent.
-Corporations must appoint a registered agent who resides in Nevada.
-The registered agent must have a physical address in the state, and must be able to accept documents on behalf of the corporation, including important legal and tax documents.
+- Registered agent: Corporations must appoint a registered agent who resides in Nevada.
+The registered agent must have a physical address in the state and must be able to accept documents on behalf of the corporation, including important legal and tax documents.

-Secure An EIN
+Secure an EIN

-As with any business anywhere in the United States, you will need to secure an Employer Identification (EIN) from the IRS, even if you are the only employee of your corporation.
+As with any business anywhere in the United States, you will need to secure an Employer Identification Number (EIN) from the IRS, even if you are the only employee of your corporation.

 Of course, as with anywhere else, it is a good idea to open banking accounts in your corporation’s name to ensure the business’s financial affairs do not get entangled with your personal finances.